pranav-gopalkrishna/pranav-gopalkrishna/README.md

 # Hello there, fellow human
 I am Pranav Gopalkrishna, an avid programmer, reader and writer, having done a number of projects (research-based and/or application-based) and writings, which range from fiction to poetry to technical essays.
 Apart from this, I have also composed music (and may do so again in the future), and I occasionally post videos (videos about anything I like, touching areas such as music, Minecraft timelapses, project presentations and essays read aloud).

+---

-You may be wondering my GitHub site is so empty.
+_You may be wondering my GitHub site is so empty.
+Well, that's because this is only a portal_...

-Well, that's because this is only a portal, a gateway to my main profile, [@pranigopu](https://github.com/pranigopu).
+... _a gateway to my main profile, [@pranigopu](https://github.com/pranigopu)._

+---

 Here are my main links: